All massage treatments are performed by a Registered Massage Therapist. Insurance receipts are available to be printed or emailed directly to you.

 Cupping is beneficial for the treatment of pain syndromes, injuries, tension, and for boosting the immune system.

+This treatment helps soothe all the discomforts associated with the changes you will undergo during pregnancy and the stresses placed on a mother’s body after childbirth.
+Cushioning is customized so you can lay face down safely and comfortably during your pregnancy or after you give birth and are nursing.
+Perfectly pampering for new moms and moms to be!
 Using a variety of techniques to help during and after the birth of a child is very beneficial to the mother.
 By utilizing relaxation and reflexology can make the labor process much more enjoyable and decrease overall pain and discomfort.

 The Craniosacral system is made up of the bones of the skull and sacrum (the base of the spine), and the membranes and fluid that surround the brain and spinal cord.
 Through traumas, stresses, and illnesses, the joints become stuck and the membranes become restricted and tough.
 Craniosacral therapy works with a light, gentle pressure to normalize the motions of the joints and elasticity of the membranes.
 Craniosacral therapy can assist with headaches, concussions, traumatic injuries and chronic illnesses.